09/08/2017 0 Comments

 Once your pet is fully awake, you may offer him or her food and drink.
 Some pets feel nauseous for up to 24 hours after anesthesia and are therefore initially uninterested in eating.
 This is okay, as long as their usual appetite returns the following day.
 Ensure that no dietary changes are made for the ten days following their spay or neuter.
 Avoid giving any treats, table scraps, milk, or other human food.

 Many pets that we spay and neuter are accustomed to freely roaming in their yards in Markham, Scarborough, or Toronto.
 However, for ten days following surgery, it’s important to keep your pet indoors.
 It’s fine to take dogs on short walks if

-they’re leashed, but otherwise pets are to be strictly kept at home.
+they’re leashed, but otherwise, pets are to be strictly kept at home.

 - Licking their wound.
 Sometimes an Elizabethan collar (E-collar) is necessary for this reason.

-- Jumping and other strenuous movement.
+- Jumping and other strenuous movements.

 - Using stairs.

 Monitor the healing process

 A couple of times a day, you should examine the incision site for redness, discharge, swelling or bumps.
 Basically, the area should look the same as it did when you picked up your pet from the clinic.

 The majority of pets we spay and neuter recover without a hitch.
 However, complications do occasionally occur.
 If your animal has any of the following symptoms, call us immediately.